GenerousLabs/share/do.md

 ## Later

+- [ ] Implement setup from an existing me repo
 - [ ] Running setup on an existing repo will fail in odd ways see #1
 - [ ] Implement deleteLogs() #rCOtsm